 The term of individual patents depends upon the legal term of the patents in the countries in which they are obtained.
 In most countries in which we file, the patent term is 20 years from the earliest date of filing a non-provisional patent application related to the patent.
 A U.S. patent also may be accorded a PTA under certain circumstances to compensate for delays in obtaining the patent from the USPTO.
 In some instances, such a PTA may result in a U.S. patent term extending beyond 20 years from the earliest date of filing a non-provisional patent application related to the U.S. patent.
-In addition, in the United States, the term of a U.S. patent that covers an FDA-approved drug may also be eligible for patent term extension, which permits patent term restoration as compensation for the patent term lost during the FDA regulatory review process.
-The Hatch-Waxman Act permits a patent term extension of up to five years beyond the expiration of the patent.
+In addition, in the United States, the term of a U.S. patent that covers an FDA-approved drug may also be eligible for patent term extension, which permits patent term restoration as compensation for the patent.
 The length of the patent term extension is related to the length of time the drug is under regulatory review.
 Patent term extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval and only one patent applicable to an approved drug may be extended.
-Similar provisions are available in Europe and other foreign jurisdictions to extend the term of a patent that covers an approved drug.
+Similar provisions are available in Europe and other foreign jurisdictions to extend the term of a patent that covers an approved furg.
 In the future, if and when our products receive FDA approval, we expect to apply for patent term extensions on patents covering those products.
 We plan to seek patent term extensions to any of our issued patents in any jurisdiction where these are available, however there is no guarantee that the applicable authorities, including the FDA in the United States, will agree with our assessment of whether such extensions should be granted, and if granted, the length of such extensions.